Generalized Jensen-Shannon Divergence Loss for Learning with Noisy Labels: Training Details

 \subsection{WebVision}

 All methods train a randomly initialized ResNet-50 model from PyTorch using the SGD optimizer with Nesterov momentum, and a batch size of 32 for $\DGJSnp$ and 64 for CE and $\DJSnp$.
-For data augmentation, we do a random resize crop of size 224, random horizontal flips, and color jitter.
+For data augmentation, we do a random resize crop of size 224, random horizontal flips, and color jitter~(torchvision ColorJitter transform with brightness=0.4, contrast=0.4, saturation=0.4, hue=0.2).
 We use a fixed weight decay of $1e-4$ and do a grid search for the best learning rate in $[0.1, 0.2, 0.4]$ and $\pi_1 \in [0.1, 0.3, 0.5, 0.7, 0.9]$.
 The learning rate is reduced by a multiplicative factor of $0.97$ every epoch, and we train for a total of 300 epochs.
 The best starting learning rates were 0.4, 0.2, 0.1 for CE, JS and GJS, respectively.
 Both $\DJSnp$ and $\DGJSnp$ used $\pi_1=0.1$.
 With the best learning rate and $\pi_1$, we ran four more runs with new seeds for the network initialization and data loader.